|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This pancake recipe is fairly kid-friendly.
-Except for the hot griddle.
+This pancake recipe is fairly kid-friendly, except for the hot griddle.
 Kids can mix the ingredients together and the adult(s) will have to oversee the use of the griddle and give some instruction on pancake flipping.
 Otherwise, this is a great recipe to get your kids involved with for preparing breakfast.
 You will be building skills and cooking competence while also making family memories.
 Your child might even propose making pancakes for dinner.
 They make think it's fun to cook; it may be a new interest that they'll take up and look forward to doing with you.